Backstory: The Story Behind the First Dakota Stevens Mystery, A Real Piece of Work

 I will always fondly remember when Dakota, Svetlana, and A Real Piece of Work were born, and today I’m tremendously grateful for that bad office chair and the herniated disc it caused.

-If you haven’t read it yet, you can pick up a Kindle or print copy of A Real Piece of Work from Amazon.
+If you haven’t read it yet, you can pick up a Kindle or print copy of A Real Piece of Work from Amazon or Google Play.

 * Footnoote: The cover of A Real Piece of Work was designed by Elisabeth Pinio, and the photo used on the cover, “Paint Brushes Close-Up,” is by Tech109 on Flickr.